CTI’s internal quality assurance

 By-laws and charters which describe and guarantee the appropriate professional and ethical behaviour of CTI members, experts, observers, staff.

-Training sessions for members and experts to ensure their appropriate ownership of CTI’s guidelines and processes and prepare their expected behaviour during evaluation procedures.
+Training sessions for members and experts to ensure their appropriate ownership of the CTI’s criteria and procedures and prepare their expected behaviour during evaluation processes.

 Internal and external feedback mechanisms, for instance through: